rdimaio/aptbps-code/graphing/encoding-time-comparison/README.md

 Data is organized in 3 `.csv` files, one for each encoding method.
 Each file 1000 rows of data, one for each test iteration.

-This table summarizes the data:
+The table below summarizes the data.

 | Encoding method | Time (s) |
 | --- | --- |